ercbk/Indiana-COVID-19-Tracker/README.md

     total to double.
 It assumes that the rate of change is constant.
 The doubling time shown here assumes that the total change from yesterday to today (i.e. single day *growth rate*) will remain constant in the future.
-As we’ll see in the next chart, it’s not a valid assumption in this situation, but it’s interesting as a hypothetical.
+As we’ll see in another chart, it’s not a valid assumption in this situation, but it’s interesting as a hypothetical.